TimGroeneboom/SimpleNodeEditor/README.md

 SimpleNodeEditor
 ================

-A simple node editor using the Unity GUI
+A max like node editor using the Unity GUI

 ![Alt text](/SimpleNodeEditor.JPG?raw=true)